dundeemath/MA22004labs/README.md

 #### Windows 7

 I've had reports that the tutorials fail on Internet Explorer and older versions of Firefox.
-If you are running Windows 7, please use the **RStudio Start Tutorial method** above to launch the tutorials.
+If you are running Windows 7, please use the **Launch within RStudio** method above.

 ## TUTORIAL STATE